Axisymmetric Stationary Spacetimes of Constant Scalar Curvature in Four Dimensions: INTRODUCTION

 \section{INTRODUCTION}

-The aim of this paper is to construct a special class of four dimensional axissymmetric stationary spacetimes of constant scalar curvature in the Boyer-Lindquist coordinates.
-First, we discuss the construction of Einstein spacetimes (or known to be Kerr-Einstein spacetimes) with nonzero cosmological constant by solving a modified Ernst equation for nonzero cosmological constant.
+A family of four dimensional stationary axissymmetric spacetimes was firstly derived by R. Kerr in 1963 describing uncharged rotating black holes which is a natural extension of static spacetimes called Schwarzschild solutions, see for example \cite{Chandrasekhar:1985kt, Teukolsky:2014vca}.
+So far, this class of solutions has been used in astrophysics explaining such as quasars and accreting stellar-mass black hole systems, see for example \cite{ Teukolsky:2014vca}. \\ Therefore, it is of interest to study this stationary axissymmetric spacetime which is the aim of this paper.
+Here, we construct a special class of four dimensional axisymmetric stationary spacetimes of constant scalar curvature in the Boyer-Lindquist coordinates.
+First, we discuss the construction of Einstein spacetimes (or known to be Kerr-Einstein spacetimes) with non-zero cosmological constant by solving a modified Ernst equation for non-zero cosmological constant.
 In other words, we re-derive the Carter's result in \cite{Carter:1973rla}.
-Then, we proceed to construct the spaces of constant scalar curvature which are not Einstein by modifying the previous result, namely, we add two additional functions to the metric to have a more general form of the metric but it has the structure of polynomial, namely, it is a quartic polynomial.\\ The structure of the paper can be mentioned as follows.
-In section \ref{sec:Axis} we give a quick review on axissymmetric stationary spacetimes.
+Then, we proceed to construct the spaces of constant scalar curvature which are not Einstein by modifying the previous result, namely, we add two additional functions to the metric functions to have a more general form of the metric but it has the structure of polynomial, namely, it is a quartic polynomial with five independent constants.
+This new family of axisymmetric stationary spacetimes of constant scalar curvature still admits ring singularity. \\ The structure of the paper can be mentioned as follows.
+In section \ref{sec:Axis} we give a quick review on axisymmetric stationary spacetimes.
 Then, we begin our construction of Kerr-Einstein spacetimes in section \ref{sec:Eins}.
-We discuss the construction of axissymmetric stationary spacetimes of constant scalar curvature in section \ref{sec:Zwei}.
+We discuss the construction of axisymmetric stationary spacetimes of constant scalar curvature in section \ref{sec:Zwei} and study its singularity structure.
+In section \ref{Num} we show the numerical result of singularity discussion in section \ref{sec:Zwei}.
+Finally, we conclude our main results in section \ref{conclusions}